bakame-php/aide/src/Enum/README.md

 ### Converting the Enum into a JavaScript structure

-The `JavaScriptConverter` enables converting your PHP Enum into an equivalent structure in Javascript.
-This is the mechanism used to implement the `Info::toJavaScript` method.
-You can still override the method and return a more fine-tuned representation that suite your constraints better.
+While the `Convert::toJavaScript` method is enought to convert your Enum to JavaScript code, behind the scene the method makes use of the `JavaScriptConverter` class.
+The class enables returning a more fine-tuned representation that suite your constraints better.

 Because there are two (2) ways to create an Enum like structure in Javascript, the class provides two (2) methods to allow the conversion.